RetroReversing/retroReversing/categories/misc/Magazines.md

-10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games 11 | Design Principles |􏰈Defining the difference between theme and design 11 | CityCraft |􏰚Finding fantasy in medieval towns and cities 11 | Source Code | Recreate the block􏰛smashing action of Breakout 11 | Paper prototyping |􏰇How paper and card can help you make better games
+10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games 11 | Design Principles |􏰈Defining the difference between theme and design 11 | CityCraft | Finding fantasy in medieval towns and cities 11 | Source Code | Recreate the block􏰛smashing action of Breakout 11 | Paper prototyping | How paper and card can help you make better games 12 | CityCraft | Infrastructure fundamentals for virtual cities 12 | Source Code | Recreate Bomberman’s four-way explosions 12 | Making Snake | Code your own arcade game in JavaScript 12 | Pushing PICO-8 | How to go beyond the virtual console’s memory limits

 ---
 # Games Specific Magazines